dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 >
 > This loan portfolio has a fair market value that exceeds its book value because the bank is charging an interest rate that exceeds the market rate.
 The reverse would be true if the bank charged an interest rate that is lower than the market rate.
 To value the equity in this book, you would subtract out the deposits, debt, and other claims on the bank.
 >
 > This approach has merit if you are valuing a mature bank or insurance company with little or no growth potential, but it has two significant limitations.
 First, it does not assign any value to expected future growth and the excess returns that flow from that growth.
 A bank, for instance, that consistently is able to lend at rates higher than justified by default risk should be able to harvest value from future loans as well.
 Second, it is difficult to apply when a financial service firm enters multiple businesses.
-A firm like Citigroup that operates in multiple businesses would prove to be difficult to value because the assets in each business—insurance, commercial banking, investment banking, portfolio management—would need to be valued separately, with different income streams and different discount rates.
+A firm like Citigroup that operates in multiple businesses would prove to be difficult to value because the assets in each business—insurance, commercial banking, investment banking, portfolio management—would need to be valued separately, with different income streams and different discount rates.[^5]

 ### Liquidation Value